Andrew McCutchen Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fourth in the league with a collective 10.4 strikeouts per nine innings.
+- The White Sox pitching staff ranks fifth in MLB with a collective 9.9 strikeouts per nine innings.

-- The White Sox have a 7.70 team ERA that ranks last across all MLB pitching staffs.
+- The White Sox have the last-ranked team ERA among all league pitching staffs (7.38).

-- White Sox pitchers combine to surrender 17 total home runs at a clip of 2.1 per game (most in baseball).
+- White Sox pitchers combine to allow 18 total home runs at a clip of two per game (second-most in the league).

-- Clevinger (1-0) gets the starting nod for the White Sox, his second this season.
+- Kopech (0-1) makes the start for the White Sox, his second of the season.

-- The righty last pitched on Sunday against the Houston Astros, when he went five scoreless innings while giving up three hits.
+- In his last appearance on Monday, the right-hander tossed 4 2/3 innings against the San Francisco Giants, allowing seven earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.